bitcointranscripts/bitcointranscripts/bitcoin-explained/the-great-consensus-cleanup-revival.md

 We're here, ladies and gentlemen.
 We're going to talk about the Great Consensus Cleanup, or maybe more specifically the Great Consensus Cleanup Revival.
 That's right.
-Because the Great Consensus Cleanup was proposed by Matt Corello a couple of years ago, and it was recently revived by Antoine Poinsot.
+Because the Great Consensus Cleanup was proposed by Matt Corallo a couple of years ago, and it was recently revived by Antoine Poinsot.
 Am I saying that right?
 Probably.
 It was him, right?